cpfaff/Open-Science-Thesis/README.md

 culpa qui officia deserunt mollit anim id est laborum \Claas{This is so nice}
 ```

-To show the comments you can compile the document in revision mode.
-This will
+To show the comments you need to compile the document in revision mode.
+This
-set up the page to be larger (A3) but keeps the typesetting area the same.
+will set up the page to be larger (A3) but keeps the typesetting area the same
-Additionally line numbers are enabled and comments from revisors are shown as
+(A4).
+Additionally the revision mode enables line numbers and comments from
-margin notes.
+revisors are shown as margin notes connected with a line to the comment in the
+text.

 ```latex
 \documentclass[revision=true]{open_science_thesis}